 It’s important to know what love language you and your partner speak so that you can deliver it properly.

 If you suspect you may have missed your partner’s love language, here are a few questions to ask yourself: Have I made an effort at all with physical touch?
-5 love languages in relationships are exceedingly important to keep in mind about the pace of the relationship.
+Love language in relationships are exceedingly important to keep in mind about the pace of the relationship.

 Do I go out of my way for nice dinners or new outfits?
 Am I comfortable giving compliments?
-If any of these seem off, take some time to consider why and read through a guide on finding your significant other’s true 5 love languages in relationships.
+If any of these seem off, take some time to consider why and read through a guide on finding your significant other’s true five love languages.

 Then sit down together and tell each other how you feel.
 Knowing your love languages can bring lots of joy into relationships by encouraging good behavior—and lessening unnecessary stress when couples don’t put in enough effort or try to express themselves in ways that aren’t as meaningful to their partners.